 In addition to the capital cities, the Telstra 4G network covers more than 300 regional towns.

 The No. 1 telco has a large head start on 4G rollout, having launched LTE services in September 2011.

 Telstra operates frequency-division (FD) LTE on the 1800MHz spectrum band.
 It currently has 20MHz of contiguous spectrum in Brisbane, Adelaide and Perth, and 15MHz in Sydney and Melbourne.
 By comparison, Vodafone Hutchison Australia has 20MHz in all five cities, but its coverage is limited to those cities.

-Telstra spent $1.3 billion in April's Digital Dividend auction, taking most of the 700MHz and 2.5GHz spectrum available.
+Telstra spent $1.3 billion in the April 2013 Digital Dividend auction, taking most of the 700MHz and 2.5GHz spectrum available.
 It bought 2x20MHz of the 700MHz spectrum and 2x40MHz of the 2.5GHz.
 The spectrum is expected to increase the carrier's 4G coverage and capacity.

-In February, Telstra announced plans to refarm low-frequency 900MHz spectrum for 4G.
+Telstra has also announced plans to refarm low-frequency 900MHz spectrum for 4G.
 The telco is testing that first in north Brisbane and considering deployments in other regional areas.
 When they are released in the future, 4G devices supporting LTE Advanced will be able to combine the 900MHz and 1800MHz bands for extra capacity.

 Telstra is also currently testing LTE Broadcast technology, which would allow the telco to broadcast one video stream to multiple people at the same time.
 That approach would be more efficient than the current method in which video is streamed separately to each customer.

 Some analysts say Telstra’s early rollout of LTE likely will keep the telco ahead of the competition.